buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
 = 1.5.7 =
+ * Added an option to Settings->Theming->Lightbox section to disable linking of photo to their permalink.
+ * This release has 2 changes in template files(mediapress/default/gallery/media/views/lightbox/photo.php and mediapress/default/gallery/media/views/lightbox/media-info.php).
+  If you are overriding these templates, please update your template files.

+= 1.5.7 =
  * Fixed mime type not being stored for some of the media types.